If you live or work in Denmark, you are liable to taxation in Denmark.

 - Top tax

 - Health system contribution: In 2018, the health system contribution amounted to 1 percent, calculated according to taxable income.
-The health system contribution will be abolished as of 2019.
+The health system contribution has been abolished as of 2019.

 - Labour market contribution The labour market contribution is 8 per cent, and is deducted from your income before the other taxes are calculated.